Emmelie83/lingocoop/README.md

 ```

 ## Contribute
-PRs and translators welcome!
+Programmers and translators welcome!
 Join the co-op.